-Under the Compliance Framework practice, Control 2-6-3 focuses on formally defining which personal devices may access corporate assets, setting minimum security baselines, mandating device enrollment and management, and documenting roles/responsibilities and consent.
+Under the ECC-2:2024 framework practice, Control 2-6-3 focuses on formally defining which personal devices may access corporate assets, setting minimum security baselines, mandating device enrollment and management, and documenting roles/responsibilities and consent.
 Key objectives are: limit risk of sensitive data exposure, ensure consistent enforcement (technical + administrative), enable rapid containment (remote wipe/revocation), and produce evidence of compliance for audits.

 Risks of Not Implementing Control 2-6-3